British Airways 747 Business Class Vancouver to London Review

 • With only a single door in use for boarding, arriving at the gate after the boarding group was called would’ve meant a lengthy wait

 The upper deck cabin was spacious and, with some of the 20 seats unoccupied, even quieter than normal.
-I jumped into 62A and my partner in crime jumped into 62B.
+I jumped into 62A and my partner jumped into 62B.
 The 2 cabin crew both greeted us as we settled into our seats, offering us a menu and welcome drink.

 Aircraft Configuration